Utility Tool2026 Scheme Ready

 Above 1000 units Rs.
 11.55 / unit

-5 Common TNEB Billing Mistakes To Avoid
+5 Common Billing Mistakes To Avoid

 Many billing issues are avoidable.
 Review these frequent mistakes to prevent unnecessary charges.